Allegro MicroSystems Inc. (ALGM) Shares Down Despite Recent Market Volatility

 Needham gave a rating of “Buy” to ALGM, setting the target price at $27 in the report published on November 23rd of the previous year.

-Volatility was left at 3.40%, however, over the last 30 days, the volatility rate increased by 3.13%, as shares sank -6.25% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +5.87% upper at present.
+Volatility was left at 3.24%, however, over the last 30 days, the volatility rate increased by 2.63%, as shares sank -13.44% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.58% lower at present.

 Insider Trading